nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### View Feature
 #### Implementation
 The View feature allows the user to view a specified entry in a new window, allowing the user to carefully look through all the details of an entry.

+The mechanism works in such a way where after the user enters a command in the UI, the command will be passed into `MainWindow#executeCommand()`, in which `Logic#execute()` will be called to parse the user input in `FoodDiaryParser#parseCommand()`.
+The user input will be parsed as a 'View' command and executed to retrieve all the details related to the specified entry.
+The result of this execution will be passed back to the UI and shown in a pop up window.

 The following sequence diagram shows how the View feature works:
 <img src="images/ViewSequenceDiagram.png">

-The following activity diagram summarizes what happens when a user executes a new command:
+The following activity diagram summarizes what happens when a user executes a view command:
 <img src="images/ViewActivityDiagram.png">

 ## **Appendix: Requirements**